Wallace and Gromit: The Bogey Man Review – Introduction

 On the presentation front, there are no complaints either.

-Wallace and Gromit: The Bogey Man Review - Overall
+Wallace and Gromit: The Bogey Man Review – Overall (4 out of 5)

 The game's not too long, probably lasting around three to four hours, but it's part of a series that when taken as a whole, last as long as full games.
 The game can be bought on its own cheaply as well, but it's recommended to buy it with the other three episodes.